ErpNetDocs/tech/modules/projects/ai/how-to/setup-ai.md

 # Setup AI

-This section describes all system-level settings required to enable AI in ERP.net:
+This section describes all system-level settings required to enable AI in ERP.net.:

 1. AI Server site
 2. AI Providers - requires an active **OpenAI account** and an API key.
 All API usage is billed **directly by OpenAI** under that account.
 3. AI Models
 4. Model compilation and updates
-5. Assigning a model to each user
+5. Assigning a model to each user (only if you plan to use the AI Assistant functionality)

 Once these are configured, end users can work with AI Assistants, chat arbiters, business rules and Ingest without needing to know any technical details.

 ---